BY PASTOR T. O. BANSO

 The prophet laments in Lamentation 3:40-42, “Let us search out and examine our ways, and turn back to the LORD; Let us lift our hearts and hands to God in heaven.
 We have transgressed and rebelled; You have not pardoned” (NKJV).

-Because Asa failed to repent, when the prophet told him of God’s displeasure with the military alliance with Syria and incarcerated him, he progressed in error by turning his back at God when he was sick as we shall see shortly.
+Because Asa failed to repent, when the prophet told him of God’s displeasure with the military alliance with Syria and incarcerated him, he progressed in error by turning his back on God when he was sick as we shall see shortly.

 Nobody is morally perfect.
 We all make mistakes in life, but we should be humble enough to admit our errors.
 To admit one’s mistakes, though might not be easy sometimes, ultimately does not diminish one.
 It only shows one has integrity.